press0/cpp-proximity-search/README.md

 **algorithm**

-        an occurrence is a keyword terminated sub-list.
+        occurrences are keyword terminated sub-lists.

-        occurrences are ordered by the right hand terminators keyword1, keyword2
+        occurrences are ordered by the right hand side terminator keyword

         occurrences are found with ForwardSearchFifoQueue, a FIFO queue of length 'range'